 Contracts with the acquirer to process credit card transactions.

 There are other third-party service providers used by card-not-present merchants.
 These may supply web hosting, SSL certificates, shopping carts, payment gateways, and more.
-And of course, there is the actual cardholder, who uses a payment card to purchase goods or services.
+However, the parties outlined above are the primary movers in the transaction process.

-Understanding the Process & Role of the Issuing Bank
+The Role of the Issuing Bank

 A typical transaction starts when the cardholder uses a payment card for a purchase.
 After the customer submit his or her transaction: